 [PLEASE INSERT FIGURE 1 ABOUT HERE]

 2.2.4.
 Retrieval.
 Each block comprised 48 trials that included a cue, a word, and a response screen (Figure 1, right).
 On 16 trials each, the cue was “Side” or “Question” and the word came from the preceding encoding block; these trials probed perceptual and conceptual source retrieval, respectively.
-On the remaining 16 trials the cue was “Odd/Even” the word was a numeral between “one” and “ninety-six”, and the participant judged parity.
+On the remaining 16 trials the cue was “Odd/Even”, the word was a numeral between “one” and “ninety-six”, and the participant judged parity.
 All trials involved reading a cue, interpreting it, and retrieving information, but on Odd/Even trials retrieval was directed at semantic rather than episodic memory.
 Thus, comparing ERP data from Side or Question trials to Odd/Even trials should isolate activity mediating episodic retrieval.
 Presentation order of words and cues was random.
 The response screen consisted of ‘RESPOND’ printed above the word with the numbers 1-5 printed below and corresponding to a choice and level of confidence (Figure 1, right).
 As in other studies of multidimensional source memory (Starns and Hicks, 2005), “guess” was included as a response option.
 Participants were asked to select this when they could not recover any information favoring one source over the other, so that analyses focused on hits should not be contaminated with guesses.
 A jittered interval (500-2000 ms) separated the trials.

 2.3.
 EEG Recording